imgopi41/Cricket_Game/README.md

 3. Score and remaining balls is shown for each ball.
 4. First innings will complete if 12 balls are bowled or if 2 wickets are lost.
 Runs and wickets will be stored in respective variables.
 5. Similarly, second innings will be played.
 One who batted first is going to bowl now and vice-versa
-6. One who chases the score under given condition user/computer is going to win the match**.
+6. One who chases the score under given condition user/computer is going to win the match.

 **IV.
 Applications & Future enhancements**